Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

 Bid-ask spreads show a striking pattern: widest at 50 cents (maximum uncertainty), narrowest at the extremes.
-The correlation between spread and volume is ρ = -0.993 (p < 10⁻¹⁰)—nearly perfect negative correlation.
+The correlation between spread and volume is ρ = -0.993 (p < 10⁻¹⁰), nearly perfect negative correlation.

 The spread-accuracy relationship (ρ = 1.000) confirms the intuition: wider spreads correlate with worse price accuracy.
 This creates a feedback loop where illiquid markets remain inefficient because the cost of correcting mispricing exceeds the expected profit.